 Consumers paid with phony checks for work or for items they’re trying to sell, instructed to wire money back to buyer

-Scammers contact victims and claim the consumer owes money on a fictitious debt or to help recover money lost in a previous scam
+Scammers contact victims and claim they owe money on a fictitious debt or offers to recover money lost in a previous scam

 Advance Fee Loans, Credit Arrangers

 False promises of business or personal loans, even if credit is bad, for a fee upfront

 Emails pretending to be from a well-known source ask consumers to enter or confirm personal information

 Friendship & Sweetheart Swindles

 Con artist nurtures an online relationship, builds trust, and convinces victim to send money

 Computers: Equipment and Software